-The Company promotes the appointment of diverse human resources based on the view outlined above, and actively implements initiatives such as the appointment of foreign nationals and midcareer hires to management positions and as core human resources.
+The Group has been promoting human diversity based on the concept described in [Supplementary Principle 2.4-(1): Ensuring diversity at the Company, including the Empowerment of Women], and actively promoting the appointment of foreign nationals and mid-career hires to management positions and as core human resources.
 The Company's basic policy is to conduct personnel evaluations based on ability and results, regardless of nationality or other attributes, and since the Company attaches importance to personnel strategies that are consistent with business strategies and business expansion, no measurable targets for foreign nationals and mid-career hires have been set.
 Current results are as shown below.